Rashes

 allergens (plants, pollens, sprays;

-(b) jewelry, clothing, furs; (c) clothing straps; (d) deoderant, antiperspirant;
+(b) jewelry, clothing, furs; (c) clothing straps; (d) deodorant, antiperspirant;

 (e) metal tags; (g) trunks and panties; (h) shoes or hose. |

-steroid cream.
-Its low potency makes it safe for self-care.
-Hydrocortisone
+low potency makes it safe for self-care.
+Hydrocortisone blocks allergic/immune skin

 reactions which trigger eczematous rashes, and can speed healing of inflamed and cracked